 This work is based in the Smith School of Enterprise and the Environment*, the Environmental Change Institute*, the Oxford Institute for Energy Studies, the Transport Studies Unit*, the Institute for New Economic Thinking at the Oxford Martin School, Politics and International Relations, Law, International Development, and Engineering Science.

-Infrastructure: developing and using system simulation models to inform analysis, planning and design of national infrastructure and smarter networks.
+Developing and using system simulation models to inform analysis, planning and design of national infrastructure and smarter networks.

-Data: scalable algorithms and technologies for real time analysis of smart grids, development and publishing of datasets.
+Scalable algorithms and technologies for real time analysis of smart grids, development and publishing of datasets.

-Forecasting: modelling, forecasting and control on low voltage networks, response to time of day tariffs and pricing, novel technologies, public attitudes.
+Modelling, forecasting and control on low voltage networks, response to time of day tariffs and pricing, novel technologies, public attitudes.

-Consumer behaviour: effects of education, information, personal advice and feedback on energy use; balancing automated switching and active consumer engagement in demand response.
+Effects of education, information, personal advice and feedback on energy use; balancing automated switching and active consumer engagement in demand response.

-Energy Markets: economics of electricity networks, investment, coordinated planning, wholesale market design and regulation, merit order operation, pricing, and the roles of demand and storage.
+Economics of electricity networks, investment, coordinated planning, wholesale market design and regulation, merit order operation, pricing, and the roles of demand and storage.

 This work is based in Engineering, the Oxford Institute for Energy Studies, the Environmental Change Institute*, the Mathematical Institute, the Oxford e-Research Centre, and the Transport Studies Unit*.